jon-heard/obsidian-inline-scripts-library/TEJS_mythicV2.md

 Shortcuts for Mythic Variations 2.
-Uses TEJS_state to save & load this shortcut file's state.
+Uses `TEJS_state` shortcut-list to save & load this shortcut file's state.
+Uses `TEJS_lists` shortcut-list for pcs, npcs and threads lists.
+Both of those shortcut-files should be placed before this one in the settings.

 Enter the shortcut "help mythic" for reference.